Family Milk Cows for Yoopers!

 It’s a question many people have.
 We want to make sure you understand the priority we will put on the quality and safety of our herd share owners’ milk.

 Real milk that has been produced in sanitary, humane conditions is a safe and healthy whole food.
-We have recently been LISTED as a safe raw milk dairy at the Raw Milk Institute!!!
+We are currently LISTED as a safe raw milk dairy with the Raw Milk Institute!!!
 This means that we have gone through a rigorous audit of our milk collection and bottling procedures and have exceeded their standards for the safe production of raw milk for human consumption.
 We are only one of two LISTED raw milk dairies in Michigan, and one of 19 in the Nation & Canada as of this writing!

 To learn more about raw milk safety and the many health benefits, please visit RealMilk.